Manage Federation with Azure

 If you want to require that users log in from a certain IP address, create a location with the IP addresses, IP address ranges, or IP address subnets you want to allow.
 When you require a configured location for a user, that user must have both the correct credentials and IP address to log in.
 Otherwise, their login attempt fails and they receive an error.
 You can have up to 20 locations at a time and up to 10 rules per location.

-1. Click the app selector and select Admin.
+1. Click the app selector icon of app selector and select Admin.

 2. Go to LocationsLocation Definitions.